 - 90% reduction in general excise duty security for the approved warehouse keeper carrying out the production of alcohol.

-On 26 March 2020 the Cabinet of Ministers decided that possibility to defer or split delayed tax payments into installments for a period up to 3 years, without paying late payment interest will be available to any company (notwithstanding the industry in which it operates), if the following criteria are met:
+In accordance with the Regulation of 26 March 2020 the Cabinet of Ministers possibility to defer or split delayed tax payments into installments for a period up to 3 years, without paying late payment interest will be available to any company (notwithstanding the industry in which it operates), if the following criteria are met:

-- the turnover from commercial activity during March or April 2020 has decreased by at least 20% in comparison with the corresponding month of 2019 due to the spread of Covid-19 and at least one the following additional criteria is met:
+- the turnover from commercial activity during March or April 2020 has decreased by at least 20% in comparison to the average monthly turnover during 12 months in 2019 or to the average monthly turnover in the months in the period from 1 January 2019 to 1 March 2020 in which the company has actually operated and at least one the following additional criteria is met: